Using Differential Authentication and "From" Email Addresses with PHPMailer

 $mail->addReplyTo('xyz@gmail.com', 'Sender Name'); Adds a "Reply-To" address.

-$mail->Body = 'This is the HTML message body <b>in bold!</b>'; Sets the HTML message body.
+$mail->Body = 'This is the HTML message body <b>in bold!</b>'; Sets the body of the HTML message.

-In-depth Analysis of PHPMailer Script Functionality
+Detailed Examination of PHPMailer Script Capabilities

 The script provided demonstrates how to use PHPMailer, a popular email sending library for PHP, to send emails via SMTP, specifically through Gmail's SMTP server.
 It begins by including the PHPMailer class and setting up the mailer to use SMTP with `$mail->isSMTP()`.
 This is crucial for sending email over the internet securely.
 The SMTPDebug property is set to 0 to turn off debugging, ensuring that the script runs smoothly without logging verbose debug information during its execution.
 The Host, SMTPSecure, Port, SMTPAuth, Username, and Password properties are meticulously configured to connect to Gmail's SMTP server, authenticate, and establish a secure TLS connection on port 587.
 This setup is foundational for any application that intends to send emails through Gmail, as it adheres to Gmail's requirements for SMTP connections.